Tracy, California: History

 On August 7, 1998, a tire fire ignited at S.F.
 Royster's Tire Disposal south of Tracy at 29425 South MacArthur Drive, near Linne Road.
 The tire dump held more than 7 million illegally stored tires and was allowed to burn for over two years before it was extinguished.
 Allowing the fire to burn was considered to be a better way to avoid groundwater contamination than putting it out.
 The cleanup of chemicals released by the fire cost $16.2 million.
 The chemicals were found to have contaminated groundwater in the region.

 On June 1, 2024, the city got national attention as the Corral Fire ignited south of Tracy.
 It was the first wildfire of 2024 to burn over 2,000 acres.
 The fire started at Site 300 of the Lawrence Livermore National Laboratory.
 The fire grew fast, as on the same day, it went from 30 acres at around 4:30pm, to 4,940 acres at around 7:50pm.
 By the end of the day, CAL FIRE Santa Clara Unit was assigned to the wildfire.

 The next day, June 2, 2024, two firefighters were injured and the fire reached 12,500 acres.
 It reached peak size at 6:52 pm, standing at 14,168 acres.
 Two-hundred households were evacuated.
 On June 3, 2024, with the fire still at peak size, CAL FIRE assigned 45 engines, 15 water tenders, 16 dozers, 14 hand crews, and 40 other vehicles, totaling 475 personnel.
 By that evening, one house was destroyed in a small neighborhood, just south of Interstate 580 and State Route 132.

 On June 6, 2024, the fire was declared 100% contained.
 In the chaos of those last five days, two firefighters were injured, one structure was destroyed, and costed an estimated $3.5 million (2024 USD) to suppress.

+On June 11, 2026, a five-alarm fire erupted at the 1-million-square-foot Medline Industries distribution center in Tracy.
+The blaze completely destroyed the facility, creating thick plumes of black smoke that were visible across the region, which drifted as far south as the California central coast, and caused charred debris to fall over nearby neighborhoods.
+The cause of the fire remains under investigation.